shuaraque/SunRunr/README.md

 - [x] The web application should allow the user to define a UV threshold.
 This should be in the account profile page.

-- [ ] The web application should include a weather forecast including UV index for at least the next five days, using a third party API
+- [ ] The web application should include a weather forecast including UV index for at least the next five days, using a third party API.

 - [ ] The web application should have a navigation menu.